Tschaul/iridanus-server/README.md

 # Victory condition

 - Points for 3 upgrades of same color
-- Points for highest amount of ships or population respectively
+- Points for highest amount of population or enemy ships destroyed
 - Points can be bought with developement
 - Points for owning special artefact worlds
 - Points for each owned capital world